maptic/osurs/README.md

 The **osurs** library contains the following modules with corresponding headers:

-- `io.h`: Importing and exporting networks (network, vehicles and reservations).
+- `io.h`: Input and output of networks and its strutures (importing and exporting networks, vehicles and reservations).
 - `network.h`: Structures to represent a network of a reservation system.
 - `optimize.h`: Optimizing space utilization in reservation systems.
 - `reserve.h`: Simple routing alogrithm without transfers for checking seat availability in connections.
-- `types.h`: Data types of osurs.
+- `types.h`: Data types of osurs, not shure if we need this?

 **Interdependencies**